-Maddie's®Idea Lab projects fund basic research that builds upon our scientific knowledge base.
-While basic research is usually purely theoretical, these grants fund projects that answer basic questions, but also have practical applications.
-These projects usually don't advance through phases of evaluation as described in Maddie's Idea Lab Phase 1 – 4 Grants.
+Maddie's® Idea Lab Basic Research projects fund research that builds upon our scientific knowledge base.
+While basic research is usually purely theoretical, these grants fund projects that answer questions, but also have practical applications.
+These projects usually don't advance through phases of evaluation as described in Maddie's® Idea Lab Phase 1 - 4 Research Grants.

 Who Should Apply?

-Research scientists who are associated with a University, College, or 501(c)3 non-profit can apply for this grant.
+Research scientists who are associated with a university, college, government agency, or 501(c)3 non-profit can apply for this grant.

 How Does it Work?

-Contact us with an initial inquiry about your idea.
-We let you know whether it's a project that we might consider funding.
-Let us know if you need a shelter/rescue group for your project; we may be able to connect you with someone who will be excited about your idea.
-Submit your application by the deadline, for our review.
+Fill out the Inquiry Form (see "How Do I Apply for a Grant” below) and submit it to us.
+We'll let you know whether it's a research project that we might consider funding.
+Let us know if you need a shelter/rescue group for your research project; we may be able to connect you with someone who will be excited about your idea.
+Then, if invited, submit your completed application by the deadline for our review.

 How Much Money Should I Apply For?